There are four clinical pathways available to assist GPs:

 - Behavioural and psychological symptoms of dementia (BPSD) – This pathway outlines assessment, management and referral related to non-cognitive symptoms of dementia such as aggression, agitation, depression, wandering and disinhibited behaviours.

-- Five-minute neurological exam for patients with possible dementia – This is a focused neurological examination suitable for a general practice stting.
+- Five-minute neurological exam for patients with possible dementia – This is a focused neurological examination suitable for a general practice setting.

 - Medications for dementia – These outline use of cholinesterase inhibitors in management of certain types of dementia.

-Referral pages on HealthPathways have also been updated to include information about referring to local cognitive, dementia and memory service (CDAMS) clinics for diagnosis, as well as services to assist with behaviour management.
-Also added are resources such as national helplines, carer support services, respite providers and local support groups.
+Referral pages on HealthPathways also include information about referring to local cognitive, dementia and memory services (CDAMS) for diagnosis, as well as services to assist with behaviour management.
+Also included are resources such as national helplines, carer support services, respite providers and local support groups.